 On 6th October 2017, Netflix announced it would be raising the prices of two of its subscription plans.

 The cheapest, which allows viewers to watch on one device at a time in standard definition, costs £5.99 per month.

-For £8.99 a month, you get the possibility of Ultra HD, plus four screens at a time.
+For £9.99 a month, you get the possibility of watching in Ultra HD where available, plus four screens at a time.

 50 classic, cult and award-winning movies you can stream on Netflix right now